Oliver Webber (violin), director

 Theresa Caudle (violin and viola)

 Theresa Caudle’s career started on the cornett as a teenager, when she became leader of The London Cornett and Sackbut Ensemble.
-She subsequently became increasingly active as a baroque violinist, playing with many of the leading period-instrument ensembles in this country, such as The English Concert, The English Baroque Soloists and The Brandenburg Consort.
+She subsequently became increasingly active as a baroque violinist, playing with many of the leading period-instrument ensembles in England, such as The English Concert, The English Baroque Soloists and The Brandenburg Consort.
 One of her main commitments has been to The Parley of Instruments, of which she was a principal member for twenty-five years and with which she made over fifty recordings.
-She directs her own ensemble, Canzona, as well as leading several other baroque orchestras on a freelance basis, and has coached at The Royal Academy of Music, Birmingham University and on several courses including Jackdaws, Benslow and The Oxford Baroque Week.
-Theresa’s solo CD, “Violino o Cornetto” was released on the Nimbus label in October 2010.
+She directs her own ensemble, Canzona, and frequently directs several other ensembles here and abroad, including The Croatian Baroque Ensemble, Linden Baroque and Salisbury Baroque.
+She is leader of The Hanover Band in baroque repertoire and also leads Orpheus Britannicus, resident ensemble at Trinity Hall College, Cambridge.
+Theresa is a member of The Monteverdi String Band and The London Handel Orchestra as well as playing regularly with The Sixteen.
+Her rare skill at combining cornett and violin playing is demonstrated on her solo CD of 17th century Italian sonatas, “Violino o Cornetto”, on the Nimbus Alliance label.

 Wendi Kelly (viola)

 Wendi Kelly was born in Edinburgh, and her love of music was fostered in a system where stringed instruments were allocated by school in order to ensure a good balance in the local youth orchestras: she went to a "viola" school.
 Since those formative days, she developed a love for the viola and its repertoire, studying at university in Edinburgh before going on to Trinity College of Music and the Royal Academy of Music.
-Her passion for baroque repertoire then took her on a scholarship to study with Lucy van Dael in Amsterdam, where she went on to work for the Amsterdam Baroque Opera Company and the Noordhollands Philharmonic Orchestra.
-Since returning to the UK she has pursued a rich and varied career on a selection of modern and historical instruments, performing, recording and broadcasting around Europe with many of the great pioneering early music ensembles, including the Hanover Band, the Gabrieli Consort, the New London Consort, the Taverner Players and the London Handel Orchestra, and still finding time to inspire future generations with her unique and dynamic brand of teaching.
-Wendi co-founded the MSB in 2003 with Oliver Webber; as well as a love for 17th century string music, she has a particular passion for Albinoni, and is the inspiration behind the band's Two of Spades programme.
+Her passion for baroque repertoire then took her on a scholarship to study with Lucy van Dael at the Conservatorium van Amsterdam.
+Since returning to the UK she has pursued a rich and varied career on a selection of modern and historical instruments, performing, recording and broadcasting around Europe with many of the great pioneering early music ensembles, including the Hanover Band, the Gabrieli Consort, the New London Consort, the Taverner Players, the London Handel Orchestra and Florilegium, while still finding time to inspire future generations with her unique and dynamic brand of teaching.
+Wendi co-founded the MSB in 2003 with Oliver Webber.

 David Brooker (viola)